10 Scuba Diving New Year’s Resolutions

 What is a Bucket List I hear you ask?
 Bucket List – a number of experiences or achievements that a person hopes to have or accomplish during their lifetime (or before they kick the bucket!).
 So, you guessed it, a Scuba Bucket List is a bucket list related to everything scuba!
 Whether it be scuba diving locations, trying different types of scuba diving, a new certification or something like Mr. Woolley aiming for the world’s oldest scuba diver!

-Setting of goals for yourself has actually been proven to improve not only the quality of your life but it may also help you to live longer.
+The setting of goals for yourself has actually been proven to improve not only the quality of your life but it may also help you to live longer.
 I feel it is very important to set goals in your life and to work towards them.
-You may noticed that retired people with certain goals, always seem more active than those without.
+You may notice that retired people with certain goals, always seem more active than those without.
 Helping them lead a healthier lifestyle.
 Did you know that the average age for a scuba diver is near retirement age?
 This is partly because the number of new divers over 55 is almost the same as those under the age of 21.

 Once you have written down these goals of yours and created your very own bucket list, slowly move towards accomplishing some of the items on the list and then move forward and add more.
 Again, try to make your goals realistic and achievable.
 They don’t have to all be completed within the year.
 I personally have a Life Bucket List which I plan to complete by the age of 50 (then start a new one!).
 Within that list I have (with difficulty) noted 10 scuba diving destinations I plan to visit and dive.
 There were of course too many places to list in reality where I want to dive, but those were the ones that appealed to me the most.